 Verifying server certificates

 Having a secure connection to a server is not worth a lot if you cannot also be certain that you are communicating with the correct host.
-If we don't know that, we could just as well be talking with an impostor that just appears to be who we think it is.
+If we don't know that, we could just as well be talking with an imposter that just appears to be who we think it is.

 To check that it communicates with the right TLS server, curl uses a set of locally stored CA certificates to verify the signature of the server's certificate.
 All servers provide a certificate to the client as part of the TLS handshake and all public TLS-using servers have acquired that certificate from an established Certificate Authority.